heartin/elasticsearch-jest-client-usages/README.md

-# Elasticsearch Jest Client Demo
+# Elasticsearch Jest Client Usages

+This project provides essential usages of various Elasticsearch APIs using the Jest client.
+This project uses Spring Boot AutoConfiguration (JestAutoConfiguration) for configuring Jest.
+Contributors are welcome to add more usages through pull requests.

+Primary objectives of this project are:
-This is a demo project to learn and understand the use of Jest Java library for communicating with Elasticsearch.
+1. Learn and understand the use of Jest Java library for communicating with Elasticsearch.

-We will be using Spring Boot AutoConfiguration for Jest.

 See and run the test cases to understand more about the usage.

-Another goal of this project is to add as many usages of Jest Client for Elasticsearch and use the project to test compatibility with any Elasticsearch core version.
+1. Use the test cases within project to test compatibility with any Elasticsearch core version as soon as Elasticsearch is upgraded.

 ## Usage and setup (Local machine)